TamimEhsan/interview-questions-bangladesh/docs/iqvia.md

 </summary>
 <hr>

 This is a very important question and aims to check the knowledge of networking.
-A very thorough explanation of this question is answere here in [What Happens When](https://github.com/alex/what-happens-when)
+A very thorough explanation of this question is answered here in [What Happens When](https://github.com/alex/what-happens-when)

 </details>